-3.1.
+5.1.
 Application

 Applications should be made in accordance with the procedures established by ECDC (see below).
 All necessary instructions are published on ECDC's website in the section 'Call for Applications'.
-All applications are to be submitted within the deadline.
+All applications are to be submitted within the deadline stated in the Call for Applications.